 Atropine drops need to be instilled nightly and can be combined with Ortho-K therapy to maximise the myopia control effect.
 Visual and general side-effects are highly unlikely at 0.02%.
 Atropine drops will need to be specially formulated at a compounding pharmacy as they are not readily available at concentrations below 0.5%.

-Certain types of soft contact lenses have been used to try to control myopia, although results have been underwhelming.
-Multifocal soft contact lenses are typically used by patients in their fifth decade of life onwards to improve their near vision.
-These have a similar peripheral area of steepening on the lens like Ortho-K, although at a lower level (maximum +3D, whereas the above ortho-K example shows a +8D difference!).
+Certain types of soft contact lenses have been used and developed to control myopia.
+Multifocal soft contact lenses are typically used by people over 40 yo to improve their near vision.
+These have a similar peripheral area of steepening on the lens like Ortho-K, although at a lower level (maximum +3D, whereas the ortho-K example above shows a +8D difference!).
 As a result, when these soft contacts have been used by young patients, studies have only reported a modest range decreased progression of 29-45% .
 Specialised soft contact lenses called MiSight (Coopervision) have been designed by a research team in New Zealand specifically with myopia control in mind, and have been TGA approved for the indication of controlling myopia progression.
 These lenses show a 40% reduction in myopia progression.
 If Ortho-K lenses are not suitable, these soft contact lenses may be discussed by your optometrist as an alternative option, and may be used in conjunction with atropine drops.